Madonna on paving the way for Kim Kardashian and Cardi B to embrace their sexuality

 The singer shared her thoughts to Instagram on Saturday (22 October) to mark the 30-year anniversary of her 1992 book, Sex.

-She reflected on the criticism she faced at the time for owning her sexuality and the progress made for the likes of sex positive pop culture figures like Cardi B and Miley Cyrus.
+She reflected on the criticism she faced at the time for owning her sexuality and the progress made for the likes of sex positive pop culture figures, including Cardi B and Miley Cyrus.

 “In addition to photos of me naked, there were photos of men kissing men, woman kissing woman and me kissing everyone,” Madonna wrote of the coffee table book.